amirongit/notecode/elasticsearchInAction.md

     }
     ```
 - used as default query when query type isn't specified for ["_search" API](#the-_search-endpoint)
-- 100% recall
-- fetches all available documents
 ### The "match_none" Query
+- doesn't fetch any document
 - match_none query object
     ```
     {
         "match_none": {}
     }
     ```
-- doesn't fetch any document
 ### The Match Query
+- fetches documents whose value of "field" contains tokens of value of "query"
 - match query object
     ```
     {